waltercool/ollama-linux-amd-apu/README.md

 # Notes:
-This branch is a "not really a fork", includes patches to the Docker build process and enable local main memory, asignable GTT , to the APU GPU on AMD CPUs.
+This branch is a "not really a fork", includes patches to  enable local main memory, asignable GTT , to the APU GPU on AMD CPUs.
 Tested on AMD Ryzen 5000 and 7000 series APU.
 Needs >=6.10 Linux kernel.
-Intended for use in container environments such as Podman and Docker.
+Intended for use in container environments such as Podman and Docker, but can be used to custom builds.

 ## Disclaimer:
 This is my duct-taped patch work, someone that barely reads GO, this works for me but maybe will no work for you.